Treetops - Guide for Parents

 Fees are to be paid one month in advance.
 These can be paid by cash or debit card in the nursery.
 Payment is available through the Finance office (01524 521257) over the telephone.
 Any extra sessions required are to be paid at the time of booking.
 Non -payment of fees will lead to the place being withdrawn and an administration charge levied.
 The early arrival or late collection of children will lead to an additional charge.

 We ask all parents to contribute £5 per term (Autumn, Spring & Summer) or where possible the full amount of £15 would be appreciated at the beginning of the academic year.
 The money contributes towards morning and afternoon snacks, ingredients for baking and special occasional treats.
-A full list of ingredients is available to help children who have food intolerances, please ask a member of staff or see our Healthy Eating policy.

 As part of the new Common Inspection Framework children are encouraged “to keep themselves healthy” through “exercising and healthy eating”.
 As an Early years setting Treetops are committed to provide an opportunity to help every child eat well, enjoy a varied diet and establish healthy eating habits to follow throughout their lives.
 We will encourage children to sit around tables to enjoy their meals and snacks, as this will help to develop social skills and good eating habits.